michaeldorman/sixs/README.md

 temporary file named `rselenium_screenshot.png` in the current working directory.

-The result is a named numeric vector with the 6S parameter values:
+The result is a named numeric vector with the 6S parameter values, valid for band 3 of the `venus1` image:

 ``` r
 xcoefficients